galaxyproject/galaxy-cloudman-playbook/README.md

 -
 ### Installing Galaxy tools
-Before building the file system, you may choose to have Galaxy tools automatiaclly installed as part of the build process.
-If so, the list of tools to be installed from a Toolshed needs to be provided.
+Before building the file system, you may choose to have Galaxy tools automatically installed as part of the build process (by setting the value of variable `galaxy_install_tools` to `yes` in file `group_vars/all`.
+The list of tools to be installed from a Tool Shed needs to be provided.
 A sample of the file can be found in `files/shed_tool_list.yaml`.
-Which file to use can be specified via `shed_tool_list_file` variable in file `group_vars/all`.
-If you do not wish to have the tools installed as part of the build process, set variable `cm_install_tools` to `no` in file `group_vars/all`.
+Which file to use can be specified via `tool_list_file` variable in file `group_vars/all`.
+If you do not wish to have the tools installed as part of the build process, set the variable `galaxy_install_tools` to `no`.

-If you wish to use this playbook only to install some Galaxy tools, comment out all roles except `galaxyprojectdotorg.cloudman-galaxy-setup` in `galaxyFS.yml` file.
+If you wish to use this playbook only to install some Galaxy tools, comment out all roles except `galaxyprojectdotorg.tools` in `galaxyFS.yml` file.
 You may also want to comment out the `pre_tasks`, depending on where you are running this.

-*Warning:* If you run the role for installing the tools more than once (or if you have installed tools via the Toolshed by other means), the role will place a clean copy of `shed_tool_conf_cloud.xml` into the `config` dir possibly replacing the file that contains information about already existing tool installations.
+*Warning:* If you run the `cloudman-galaxy-setup` role more than once (or if you have installed tools via the Toolshed by other means), the role will place a clean copy of `shed_tool_conf_cloud.xml` into the `config` dir possibly replacing the file that contains information about already existing tool installations.

-### Building galaxyFS
+### Building or updating galaxyFS
-Either build option starts by launching an instance of the image created above.
+For either build option, start by launching an instance of the image created above.
-Once CloudMan starts, choose `Cluster only` with `Transient storage` cluster type if you're building an archive or `Persistent storage` if you're building a volume/snapshot.
+Once CloudMan starts, choose `Cluster only` with `Transient storage` cluster type if you're building an archive or `Persistent storage` with desired volume size if you're building a volume/snapshot.
+If you are updating an existing file system, launch an instance with the functional file system and run this playbook 'over' it.

-Then, edit `galaxyFS.yml` to set `galaxyFS-builder` `hosts` field and comment out `connection: local` entry.
+Once an instance has launched, edit `galaxyFS.yml` to set `galaxyFS-builder` `hosts` field and comment out `connection: local` entry.
 Next, set the launched instance IP address under `galaxyFS-builder` host group in the `inventory/builders` file and invoke the following command (having filled in the required variables):

   ansible-playbook -i inventory/builders galaxyFS.yml --extra-vars psql_galaxyftp_password=<psql_galaxyftp_password from image above> --extra-vars galaxy_admin_user_password=<a password>